Towards a Perceptual Evaluation Framework for Lighting Estimation: Discussion

 Despite the novel insights our analysis provides and our proposed learned metric combination, understanding the link between human perception and lighting estimation algorithms is still largely uncharted---our paper is but a first step.
 Further analysis of how specific algorithmic design choices (e.g., choice of lighting representation) affect human perception is an important future direction to explore.
 It is our hope that this work will pave the way for significant research into effective methods for evaluating the lighting estimation problem, methods that will be more tightly tied to human perception.

-\paragraph{Acknowledgements.} This research was supported by Sentinel North and NSERC grant RGPIN 2020-04799.
-The authors thank all members of the lab for discussions and help with the paper, as well as all participants for taking part in our user study.
-JVC was supported by Grant PID2021-128178OB-I00 funded by MCIN/AEI/10.13039/501100011033, ERDF ”A way of making Europe”, the Departament de Recerca i Universitats from Generalitat de Catalunya with ref.
-2021SGR01499, and the ”Ayudas para la recualificación del sistema univeritario español” financed by the European Union-NextGenerationEU.
+{This research was supported by Sentinel North and NSERC grant RGPIN 2020-04799.
+JVC was supported by Grant PID2021-128178OB-I00 funded by MCIN/AEI/10.13039/501100011033, ERDF ``A way of making Europe'' and by the Departament de Recerca i Universitats from Generalitat de Catalunya with reference 2021SGR01499.}